SRozick/stripeTest/README.md

 To be clear, there is no particular preference other than consistency at this stage, to use nodejs, therubyracer, or therubyrhino gems.

+##### Rspec-rails

+Rspec-rails provides the testing framework for all tests that will be run.
+It is supported by guard-rspec, factory\_girl_rails, and spring-commands-rspec.

+Rspec allows for Behaviour Driven Development (BDD) in Rails applications.
+The stripeTest rspec suite will begin with a full set of feature tests.
+These serve to 1) Validate stripeTest is behaving as expected, 2) illustrate features and behaviour of stripeTest by way of internal documentation, and 3) document the extent to which the code is already tested.

+##### Spring-commands-rspec

+Integrates spring and rspec.

 ##### Turbolinks